zenobio93/seat-docs/docs/guides/installation/basic_installation/installation.md

 </div>
 <div role="tabpanel" class="mdc-panel">
-    <p>A semi automated installation option for Debian 8 / 9, Ubuntu LTS versions and CentOS 7 is available.
+    <p>A semi automated installation option for Debian 8 / 9, Ubuntu 16.04 / 18.04 LTS and CentOS 6 / 7 is available.
 To get started with this method, a helper script should be downloaded and run.</p>

     <pre><code class="bash hljs">bash <(curl -fsSL https://git.io/seat-installer)</code></pre>